 We utilized the following reputable data sources to ensure a comprehensive evaluation of nursing programs:

-By consulting this ranking, readers will gain valuable insights into the most affordable and high-quality online nursing programs in Illinois, empowering them to make informed educational choices.
-For more information about how this ranking was created, please visit our Research.com methodology page.
+By exploring this ranking, readers will gain valuable insights into the most affordable and credible online nursing master's programs in Illinois, helping them make confident and well-informed decisions about their educational paths.
+For more details on how this ranking was created, please visit our Research.com methodology page.

 Program Length